General Commentary ARTICLE

 Edited by:Alessandro Antonelli, University of Pisa, Italy

-Reviewed by:Jean A. Boutin, Servier (France), France
+Reviewed by:Jean Albert Boutin, Servier, France

 Thomas Scanlan, Oregon Health & Science University, United States

-Copyright: © 2018 Raimondi and Laurino.
+Copyright: © 2018 Laurino and Raimondi.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.